iluwatar/java-design-patterns/function-composition/README.md

 Use the Function Composition pattern when:

-* You want to create a pipeline of operations in Java.
-This enhances code clarity and quality by structuring complex logic into simpler, reusable components.
-* You are working in a functional programming environment or a language that supports higher-order functions.
-* When you want to avoid deep nesting of function calls and instead build a pipeline of operations.
+* When you want to build complex transformations by chaining smaller, reusable functions in Java.
+* When the logic is best expressed through a series of operations that naturally feed one into another.
-* When aiming to promote immutability and side-effect-free functions in your design.
+* When you want to reduce code duplication and improve readability by isolating each operation in its own function.

 ## Function Composition Pattern Java Tutorials